 Our Trade Credit Insurance helps protect your business from losses that may be caused by the failure of a customer to pay.
 It is designed to enable your business to trade with confidence and explore new markets or products, knowing that you’re protected against credit risks.

 Benefits of using Ascend Broking for your Credit Insurance

-Increased access to finance, as we can provide your bank with the reassurances they need when extending finance to you.
+We can provide your bank with the reassurances they need when extending finance to you.

-A healthier balance sheet through a reduction in the need for bad debt provision.
+We help you through a reduction in the need for bad debt provision.